OceanGlidersCommunity/Salinity_SOP/sections/salinity_rtqc.md

 This chapter has to be co-developed with the datamanagement team, the Data Assembly Centers (DACs) and Gui's RTQC group.

 ## Required Metadata and Real Time Data Processing
-- link to Metadata requirements in the OG Format
+- link to Metadata requirements of the OG Format
-XXX

 ## Real Time quality control (RTQC)